ExpressiumOSS/Expressium.LivingDoc/README.md

      alt="The Expressium LivingDoc Process"
      style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />

-The Expressium LivingDoc Process uses the Reqnroll PlugIn to capture test execution results and output them as Cucumber Messages (NDJSON).
+The Expressium LivingDoc process uses the Reqnroll PlugIn to capture test execution results and output them as Cucumber Messages (NDJSON).
-These messages are parsed into an object-oriented model, which the Generator transforms into a self-contained HTML LivingDoc Report.
+These messages are parsed into an object-oriented model, which the Generator transforms into a self-contained HTML LivingDoc test report.